-Certificates of Conformance should clearly state that the gaskets meet the applicable ASTM specification.
-Manhole joint gaskets typically must conform to ASTM C443.
+Certificates of

+Conformance should

+clearly state that the

+gaskets meet the

+applicable ASTM

+specification.
+Manhole

+joint gaskets typically must

+conform to ASTM C443.
-For height, width and diameter measurements, several measurements

-- b.
-The gasket supplier shall furnish evidence of current registration of its quality system to a recognized third-party audited standard (e.g. ISO 9001-2000) and certify that the aforementioned measurements are recorded and maintained within this system once per year; or - c.
+For height, width and diameter measurements, several measurements should be made along the length of the gasket, away from the splice, and the certify that the aforementioned measurements are recorded and maintained within this system once per year; or c.
 Using specifications and tolerances as supplied by the gasket manufacturer and the precast manufacturer, the precast manufacturer or a competent third party technical service shall perform the aforementioned measurements by sampling at least one (1) of each 300 gaskets of each size and type received and maintain records of the measurements made.